What Can Victims Do During A Breach Of Personal Protection Order?

 How To Defend Against A PPO In Singapore?

-• Receiving An Expedited Order (EO) – In some cases, the Court may issue an Expedited Order (EO) if the situation is urgent.
+• Receiving An Expedited Order (EO) – In some cases, the court may issue an Expedited Order (EO) if the situation is urgent.
 This order is temporary and must be followed.
 Any breach of the EO may lead to further legal consequences, such as police involvement and criminal charges.

-• Counselling Or Hearing – If you do not consent to the PPO at the Court mention, the Court may refer both parties to counselling.
+• Counselling Or Hearing – If you do not consent to the PPO at the court mention, the court may refer both parties to counselling.
 If no agreement is reached, the case will proceed to a hearing.
+During the hearing, both the applicant and the respondent will present evidence, and the judge will make a decision based on the facts presented.

-• Appealing The Decision – If the Court issues a PPO against you and you disagree with the decision, you have the option to file an appeal with the Family Division of the High Court.
+• Appealing The Decision – If the court issues a PPO against you and you disagree with the decision, you have the option to file an appeal with the Family Division of the High Court.
 This allows you to challenge the order, but it must be done within a specific timeframe after the hearing.

 What Can The Courts Do Against The Perpetrator Who Breached The PPO?